| Newbies Guide | Technical Resources

 See below (under Lifting the Rear) for more info on lifting the rear with rings.

 For those of us who live where authorities frown on the Hoodoo wedge lift, Hoodoo came up with the Hoodoo2 which uses rings in the front as well as the rear.
-Here's some pictures of fitting the Hoodoo2 prototype kit to my Niva.
+Here's some pictures of fitting the Hoodoo2 prototype kit that was tested on my Niva.

 Hoodoo's front spacer ring is: Outer diameter 113mm, Wall height 25mm, Internal diameter is half a mm smaller than the Outer diameter of the BN tube.
 I'd recommend still using a ball-joint-spacer instead of trimming the bump-stops.